 - Spoon the batter evenly into the prepared loaf pan.

-- Bake in a preheated oven for 60 minutes (or until the bread is golden brown).
+- Bake in a preheated oven for 60-70 minutes, or until the bread is golden brown and cake tester (or toothpick) inserted into the center of the loaf comes out clean.

 - Remove the loaf pan from the oven and cool for 10 minutes.